ShaunCurtis/Blazr.Demo/documents/CRSDataBrokers.md

 ## Base Classes

 `TRecord` represents data classes retrieved from the data store using the ORM.
+It's qualified as a `class` and implements an empty constructor `new()`.

 ### Commands